khx0/mpl-benchmarks/agenda.md

 * mpl 3.0.3 update / consolidation

-* Add a markdown guide on how to install custom fonts for matplotlib using macOS.
+* Add a markdown guide on how to install custom fonts for matplotlib using macOS and Windows 10.
+Make this guide for all relevant OS.

 * Refactor those parts from the examples that are generic and put them in a deployable lib.